Humans + Machines = Modern SOC

 They’re not great at staring at consoles for hours on end.
 Consistency isn’t their forte, especially when they’re being asked to evaluate large data sets, over and over again.
 It’s too easy for them to get tired, stressed, or distracted—and too hard to remember the contextual information against which each alert should be considered.

 Call it artificial intelligence if you will, but there’s nothing unnatural about the most advanced cybersecurity automation software.
 It’s able to leverage Bayesian logic and probability theory, along with other modeling approaches, to find the most likely solution to problems involving enormous volumes of data.
 Thus it can consider near-infinite amounts of network telemetry data, user data, system profile data, and threat intelligence.
 It can operate without bias--just because it's seen a hundred million instances of the same alert type that weren't malicious, it's not going to assume that this one isn't.
 And it never forgets.

-This makes automation perfectly suited to perform certain types of tasks.
+This makes automated cybersecurity tools perfectly suited to perform certain types of tasks.
 It can ask very large numbers of highly detailed questions in a short time frame.
 This makes it good at security monitoring, since it involves asking, over and over again, “Is this event unusual?
 Is it related to other events that are occurring, or have occurred, elsewhere?
 Are vulnerable assets involved?
 Sensitive data?
 Known malware?”